officelearn/azure-docs.sv-se/articles/azure-functions/durable/durable-functions-custom-orchestration-status.md

 ## <a name="sample"></a>Exempel

-I följande exempel och anges anpassade status först.
+I följande exempel anges anpassad status först.

 ### <a name="c"></a>C#